Spring 2025

 Details

-Interviews for this elective will take place on Saturday, September 9, 2023, and limited time window(s) after September 9th.
-Students selected for this rotation are required to participate in a mandatory full-day pre-departure training program in Los Angeles on Saturday, February 10, 2024.
-Upon return home from India, students will be expected to provide feedback through written evaluations and to participate in a mandatory lunchtime feedback session on Thursday, May 30, 2024.
+Participation in this rotation will likely include a short 10-minute interview with Dean Miller once applications have been reviewed.
+Students selected for this rotation are required to participate in a mandatory full-day pre-departure training program in Los Angeles on Saturday, January 11, 2025.
+Upon return home from India, students will be expected to provide feedback through written evaluations and to participate in a mandatory lunchtime feedback session on Thursday, May 29, 2025.
 Separate from this, students will be asked to attend a site-specific debrief to be arranged upon return from India and prior to graduation.

 Questions regarding this rotation should be directed to Dr. Traci Wells at TWells@mednet.ucla.edu.